Drawing Trees in Winter

 On a research visit to Felbrigg recently, a pair of old oaks at the front of the Hall stood out as worthy specimens.
 There was also a wonderful very old chestnut tree asking to have its character recorded before the next storm took another limb.
 These trees will studied at length then drawn for the Arboretum Collection where they will accompany the sycamore and beech at Felbrigg.

 Jac Scott is multi-award winning artist and a member of the Royal Society of Sculptors.
 She draws and paints what she loves: trees, wildlife, the countryside and seascapes that she discovers in Norfolk.
 The detailed drawings are shared as fine art giclée prints in limited and open editions.
-The artists retains the originals.
+The artist retains the originals.
 The prints are made by specialist printers who are members of the Fine Art Trade Guild.
 A giclée print is a term used to describe a fine art digital printing process combining pigment based inks with high quality archival quality paper to achieve an inkjet print of superior archival quality, light fastness and stability.

-The Limited Editions of 50 Collections
+Limited Editions of 50 - Special Collections

 Signed, catalogued, limited edition of 50, fine art prints are available framed or unframed.